 Working at Rocky Mountaineer has been different for Dwayne for two reasons—there are two distinct seasons (one with guests and one primarily for maintenance) and the culture at Rocky Mountaineer empowers workers to create a real team to ensure the ultimate guest experience.
 “It starts with our founder, Peter Armstrong,” says Dwayne.
-“He helps create the environment that makes you want to be part of the team.”
+“He helps create an environment that makes you want to be part of the team.”

 Dwayne says that team carries over to the customers.
 “We here at Rocky Mountaineer are creators of life-changing experiences.
 If you’re really looking to connect with great people and experience wow moments on your journey, this is it.”
 Dwayne says it actually happened to him.

 Before taking his current position, Rocky Mountaineer offered he and his wife a ride to see what the experience was all about.
 Although he had been with Canadian Pacific for 23 years, his wife had never been on a train.
 She wasn’t sure what the hype was all about.
 At the start of the second day, he realized his wife was more relaxed and even wearing a train hat.
 As they pulled into their final destination the end of that second day, she told him the experience—talking to the other guests, sharing stories, connecting in a personal way—really was a life-changing experience.
 “It makes you want to be a better person because of what you experience on the train,” she explained.
 He knew then he would take the job and loves helping others find those memorable moments in time.It makes you want to be a better person because of what you experience on Rocky Mountaineer.

 Insider Favorites on Rocky Mountaineer Journeys